Contactless Transactions

 01 Introduction

-During the Pandemic we were asked by XXXXXXXXXXXXXXXX to develop a system which would allow a member of the public to use their mobile phone to pay for a product and, without making contact, receive a physical item which would be released automatically.
-The mechanism needed to be retrospectively added to equipment already distraibued around the UK
+During the Pandemic, XXXXXXXXXXXXXXXX asked us to develop a system that would let a member of the public use their mobile phone to pay for a product and receive a physical item automatically — without making any physical contact.
+The mechanism had to be retrofitted onto equipment that was already distributed around the UK.

 02 The Project

-Firstly, different approaches were tested for the user to trigger the payment application on their phone.
-QR codes were becoming popular, but the risks of abuse when attached to the outside of equipment when left in a public environment were too high for application taking payments.
-It was decided that NFC chips were much more secure as long as they weren’t writeable.
+First, how the user would trigger the payment on their phone.
+QR codes were becoming popular, but a QR code stuck to the outside of equipment in a public space carries too high a risk of tampering for something handling payments.
+We chose NFC chips instead, which are far more secure as long as they aren't writeable.

-Secondly, with the short time-frame to get the application out and being used there wasn’t time to educate the public or to download apps.
-It was decided that opening the payment system in a web browser was the most frictionless approach to take.
+Second, speed of adoption.
+With such a short timeframe to get the system live and in use, there was no time to educate the public or get them to download an app.
+So we made the payment system open directly in a web browser - the most frictionless option.

-Once the customer had interacted with the NFC chip, opened the browser and successfully paid, the application had to send a signal to the device.
-This was achieved using MQTT (a lightweight, publish-subscribe, machine to machine network protocol for designed for the Internet of Things).
-This had to wake the device up, send the instruction, trigger the mechanism, and send the success message back to the applications.
-Every step was logged in the database.
+Once a customer had tapped the NFC chip, opened the browser, and paid successfully, the system needed to signal the physical device.
+We did this using MQTT, a lightweight publish-subscribe network protocol designed for the Internet of Things.
+The signal had to wake the device, send the instruction, trigger the release mechanism, and send a success message back - with every step logged in the database.

 $url = 'mqtt.thingstream.io';